darksigma/darksigma.github.io/_posts/2015-01-11-a-deep-dive-into-recurrent-neural-networks.md

 ---
-title: A Deep Dive into Recursive Neural Nets
+title: A Deep Dive into Recurrent Neural Nets
 layout: post-default
 ---